Primary Teeth Chart

 What is the normal order of baby teeth?

-The normal order of baby teeth eruption follows: first, lower central incisors, upper central incisors, upper lateral incisors, lower lateral incisors, first molars, canines, and second molars.
+The normal order of baby teeth eruption is as follows: first, lower central incisors, upper central incisors, upper lateral incisors, lower lateral incisors, first molars, canines, and second molars.
 This sequence may vary slightly from child to child, but the general pattern remains consistent.
 By age 3, most children have developed a complete set of 20 primary teeth.

-How Do You Read a Primary Teeth Chart?
+How do you read a Primary Teeth Chart?

 To read a Primary Teeth Chart, one should note the expected age range for the appearance of each type of primary tooth.
 The chart typically arranges the teeth in the order they emerge, covering both the upper and lower jaws.
-Understanding the chart involves recognizing various primary teeth types, incisors, canines, and molars, and their anticipated eruption timeline.
+Understanding the chart involves recognizing various primary teeth types, incisors, canines, molars, and their anticipated eruption timeline.

 Join 10,000+ teams using Carepatron to be more productive